WorldFest-Houston International Film Festival

 The WorldFest-Houston International Film Festival, founded in 1968, is an annual film festival held annually in April in Houston, Texas.
 Notable festival alumni include John Lee Hancock, who wrote and directed the Oscar-winning film The Blind Side, as well as Steven Spielberg, Randal Kleiser, Ang Lee and David Winning.

+Leadership and management

+The festival is managed by an executive leadership team and supported by international coordinators.
+Executive Director Katy Lea Cannon oversees the strategic direction, festival programming, operations, and the annual execution of the event in Houston.The festival's global outreach and cultural initiatives are directed by Dr. Ann Young, who serves as the Director of International Partnerships, Asia-Pacific, managing institutional collaborations and filmmaker submissions across the Asia-Pacific region.

 Competition categories

 WorldFest bestows awards in 10 major film and video categories as well as 200+ sub-categories.